mlflow/mlflow/docs/source/llm-tracking.rst

-.. _llm-tracking:
+.. _llmops:

 =====================
-MLflow LLM Tracking
+MLflow for LLMOps
 =====================

 The Mlflow LLM Tracking component consists of two elements for logging and viewing the behavior of LLM's.